Wallasey Corporation Tramways: History

-The Corporation relaid the track and on 17 March 1902, the first line was opened, from Seacombe Ferry to New Brighton Ferry via Wheatland.
+The corporation relaid the track and on 17 March 1902, the first line was opened, from Seacombe Ferry to New Brighton Ferry via Wheatland.
 Two days later the direct route from Seacombe to New Brighton via Seabank Road was opened, replacing a horse bus service.

 On 17 May 1902 a third line was opened from Seacombe to New Brighton via Brighton Drive, Church Street, Liscard Road, Seaview Road and Warren Drive.

 The depot was in Seaview Road.

 The contractor for the system was R.W.
 Blackwell and Co.

 Fleet

 The Wallasey tramway rolling stock consisted at maximum of 78 cars which were delivered at intervals between 1902 and 1920.
 Since the picture is of car 78, this was the last tram to be delivered, this was in 1920 and ran in the town for 13 years.
-Wallasey 78 has now run on the Wirral Tramway for longer than it did on its original line.
+Following restoration Wallasey 78 ran on the Wirral Tramway for longer than it did on its original line.
+In March 2025 the tram was moved to the national tramway museum at Crich, Derbyshire.

 Closure

 The decline set in on 20 January 1929 when the Seabank Road service was withdrawn.
 There were subsequent closures and re-organisations until the whole system was closed on 30 November 1933.
+The legal powers were abandoned by the Wallasey Corporation Tramways (Cesser of Power) Order 1934 (SR&O 1934/354).

-Car 78 is preserved at the Wirral Transport Museum and is in use on the Wirral Tramway.
+Car 78 was preserved at the Wirral Transport Museum until moved to the National Tramway Museum in March 2025.